neilpate/6502-Sandbox/README.md

 As the ROM is being simulated this makes it very easy to write some assembly and run it without actually programming an EEPROM.

+This will never run fast, I don't really care about that for now.

 ![Alt text](Resource/Pictures/Photo%201.jpeg)